- Hunger in NYC

-Did you know that more than 330,000 Jewish New Yorkers live below or only slightly above the poverty line?
-Help City Harvest make sure no one in our city goes hungry over Passover this year.
-Run a kosher for Passover and/or chometz food drive and City Harvest will deliver the food you collect to kosher food pantries across the city.
+Did you know that hundreds of thousands of Jewish New Yorkers live below or only slightly above the poverty line?
+You can help!
+Donate kosher nonperishable food to our High Holidays Food Drive and our fleet of trucks will deliver the food you collect to kosher food pantries across the city.

 Start a drive — We’ll provide the promotional materials, all you have to do is collect kosher nonperishable foods.
 If you collect at least 50 pounds (about 50 cans), we’ll come pick it up.
 Have questions?
 We’re here to help!
 Contact Ruth Kraus, Assistant Manager, Food Sourcing, at 646.412.0755 or [email protected].

 Get the word out — Promote the drive to your family and friends using email and social media.
 Check back here in early September for pre-crafted social media posts.
 We’ll even have language for your newsletter!

 Donate food — Interested in participating but can’t run a drive this year?
 We’ve got you covered!
 Simply donate nonperishable kosher foods at one of the drop-off locations.
 Please make sure everything you collect is marked as kosher with one of the symbols below.
 Kosher honey for Rosh Hashanah should be donated by Monday, September 26, so we have time to distribute before the holiday.
 Check back in September for a full list of drop off locations.